rfjakob/gocryptfs/Documentation/MANPAGE.md

 "allow_other" plus "default_permissions" described in fuse(8).

 #### -config string
-Use specified config file instead of CIPHERDIR/gocryptfs.conf
+Use specified config file instead of `CIPHERDIR/gocryptfs.conf`.

 #### -cpuprofile string
-Write cpu profile to specified file
+Write cpu profile to specified file.

 #### -ctlsock string
 Create a control socket at the specified location.
 The socket can be